openhab/openhab-docs/configuration/packages.md

 - MAP transformation service as this is heavily used by the sample files
 - Sample configurations files `demo.items`, `demo.things`,  `demo.sitemap`, `demo.rules`, `demo.script`, `rrd4j.persist`, `de.map` and `en.map` for use with the MAP transformation

+# Changing Initial Package Selection

+It is common to have initially selected one package (e.g. Demo or Simple) during installation and to later want to go back and change to another (e.g. Standard).
+To avoid redoing the installation again from scratch, do the following:

+1. Remove the config file `/var/lib/openhab2/etc/org.openhab.addons.cfg` which was first created by your initial package selection
+2. Specify the new package like you would do if you were doing a headless install (see above) in the file `/etc/openhab2/services/addons.cfg`
+3. Restart openhab